What is an information management policy?

-An information management policy gives staff direction for creating, capturing and managing information to satisfy business, legal and stakeholder requirements.
+An information management policy gives staff direction for creating, capturing and managing information assets (records, information and data) to satisfy business, legal and stakeholder requirements.
 It also assigns responsibilities across the agency.

-An information policy should be consistent with the principles, environment and directions described in your agency's information governance framework.
+An information management policy should be consistent with the principles, environment and strategic directions described in your agency's information governance framework.

-- sets out the expected information management practices, processes and systems that will support information being managed as an asset in your agency
+- sets out your agency’s expectations for fit for purposes information management practices, processes and systems that will support the management of information as an organisational asset

 - explains the benefits of good information management